S e e w a l d' s A r t G a l l e r y

 5. When photographing weather that includes lots of bright days, try not to take too many photographs near the middle of the day, except for those for record keeping purposes.
 The softer light in the mornings and afternoons make your subject matter ‘come alive’ instead of being ‘blown out’ from lack of details in the shadows and highlights.

-6. Bring a tripod with you to get even more interesting photos.
+6. Bring a light yet sturdy tripod with you to get even more interesting photos.
 You can take photos of places where the average photographer has given up due to lack of light.
 With a tripod, you can easily shoot up to an hour before or after other photographers do, and get much more dramatic effects.

 7. Don’t be too afraid to get in too close to your subject.
 Photographers whom get in, seemingly too close, end up making the award winning images.
 Try a few where you actually say to yourself- ‘I think I’m too close in’.
 You will now make some very interesting photos.